-When pharmacy claim is transmitted, it does so through a switch vendor that is a vendor, which makes sure the transmitted information to follow to the National Council for Prescription Drug Programs (NCPDP) standards before it reached to the Pharmacy Benefit Manager (PBM)
+When a pharmacy claim is transmitted, it does so through a switch vendor that is vendor, which makes sure the transmitted information follow the National Council for Prescription Drug Programs (NCPDP) standards before it reached the Pharmacy Benefit Manager (PBM)

 The pharmacy or the prescriber will require to communicate the PMB or the third-party payer in order to get approval

 - Untrue quantity

 - Refill too early